EFWob/RetroRadio/README.md

     (For touch pins the native Espressif-IDE is used, that increases the granularity and accuracy of the readout by magnitudes)
   - For internal variables, the possible return range is -32768..32767 (int16 is used)
 - The Inputs could either be read cyclic in the loop() or just on request
-- In 'cyclic mode' a change event can be assigned that is executed on any change of the input detected.
+- In 'cyclic mode' a three different change events can be assigned that are executed on any change, if the input goes to zero or if the input leaves zero.
 - The 'physical readout' of an input can be mapped to a different value range.
 - Each Input can be configured and reconfigured freely during runtime.